-|7 (or less)||474 (or less)||0|
+|7 (or less)||475 (or less)||0|

-The AAMC has released final percentiles and score correlations for both the old MCAT and the new MCAT.
-We can see that the 50th percentiles for the old and new MCAT were about 25 and 500, respectively.
-This means that a 25 in the old scoring system would be roughly 500 in the new scoring system.
-The 99th percentile for the old and the new are 38 and 522, respectively.
-By using percentiles on these two charts, you can convert your scores between the two systems.
+The AAMC has released final percentiles and score correlations for both the old MCAT and the new MCAT (May 2020-April 2021).
+We can see that the 50th percentiles for the old and new MCAT were about 25 and 501, respectively.
+This means that a 25 in the old scoring system would be roughly 501 in the new scoring system.
+The 99th percentile for the old and the new are 38 and 522-523, respectively.

 Other resources for converting scores